 She could still hear Harry and Ron's excited voices in the next cubicle.

 She breathed deeply, then picked up the paper to read the rest of the article.

 POTTER TO BE HEAD OF AUROR OFFICE

 At dawn this morning, some of the Ministry of Magic's best fighters staged an ambush against a small group of followers of He Who Must Not Be Named, successfully recapturing three notorious Death Eaters, all of whom escaped from Azkaban prison, where they were to serve life sentences, eight years ago.
 The captured include Lucius Malfoy, who is rumoured to be You-Know-Who's right-hand man, along with infamous followers Rodolphus Lestrange and Nicholas Nott.
-Auror Harry Potter, who was in charge of the division, is to be advanced to the position of Head Auror, says Minister for Magic Cornelius Fudge …
+Auror Harry Potter, who was in charge of the raid, is to be advanced to the position of Head Auror, says Minister for Magic Cornelius Fudge...

 Hermione stopped reading.
 She put the newspaper back on her desk, face down, hiding the magical picture of Harry.
-Forcing her face into a neutral expression, she stood up and walked out of her cubicle and into the one directly on the left.
+Forcing her face into a neutral expression, she stood and walked out of her cubicle and into the one directly on the left.

 Harry and Ron were the only ones there.
-The others who had come to congratulate must have already left.
+The others who had come to congratulate them must have already left.
 Harry's face lit up with a grin when he caught sight of her standing in front of his cubicle.
 He waved her in from behind his desk.